-The following details of the company must be filed with the Danish Business Authority, where part of the information is publicly available, e.g.:
+Details of the company must be filed with the Danish Business Authority, where part of the information is publicly available, e.g.:

+- Company name (including either A/S or ApS.

+- Company address.

+- Company activity.

 - Denomination of the share capital.

 - Names and addresses of the founders of the company.

 - Names and addresses of the members of the board of directors and the managing director(s).

 - Articles of association.

 - The annual report.